C00kie-/squirrel.lu/ARM_microcontroller_programming.md

 ~~~~
 ```

 Brilliant !
 So what does it tell us?
-That everything is working, even if I have a warning, telling me my version of ST-LINK v2 file is depreciated.
-(I figured out that it linked directly to the st-link.cfg file instead).
+That everything is working, even if I have a warning, telling me in this example that my version of ST-LINK v2 file is depreciated.

+- Listening ports
+- Clock speed
+- Interface
+- Target Voltage
+- Listening port for gdb 3333

 ### Start Debugging!

 \o/

 ### Trouble shooting